marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 2. The symbol cannot be resolved against the DLL found
 3. There is a problem when loading the DLL into the process memory

 Additionally, there are two contexts where late binding occurs: one is when the system loader _implicitly_ resolves late binding symbols and the other is under program control when an application can request a DLL to be loaded into the running process and can attempt to resolve symbols in a loaded DLL.
-This is not a hard separation as these two contexts overlap, when for example an application requests a DLL that itself has late binding symbols or makes use of the Microsoft "delay loading" mechanism (See &#91;Linker support for delay-loading DLLs&#93;.)
+This is not a hard separation as these two contexts overlap, when for example an application requests a DLL that itself has late binding symbols or makes use of the Microsoft "delay loading" mechanism (See [Linker support for delay-loading DLLs](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls?view=msvc-170).)

 There are two main differences between these contexts.
 Firstly, in the former case any failure is fatal whereas in the latter case the program will receive an error code from the failed call and so some sort of recovery or remediation can be attempted.
 Secondly, the former case is in principle discoverable statically from the information in the headers of the executable and the DLLs whereas the second case requires an actual program execution as the behaviour is only evidenced at runtime.